Winter In Montenegro, What To Expect & How To Enjoy Montenegro In Winter

 If you love winter sports, Montenegro treats you with several mountainous areas covering 30 km of skiing fun.
 Several resorts, such as Zabljak and Kolasin, are very popular with skiers and snowboarders during winter in Montenegro.

 If you want to differentiate between the two, Kolasin has more slopes than Zabljak, but the latter has a run of 2213 meters high, so it’s the highest out of the two.
-All up, there are 22 ski lifts in Montenegro – so not massive, but cheaper than Austria!
+There are 22 ski lifts in Montenegro – so not massive, but cheaper than Austria!

 You don’t have to indulge in winter sports if you don’t want to, as the area is simply beautiful and ideal for a winter getaway with plentiful hot chocolate, views, and log fires!